joinlifeos/app.joinlifeos.com/README.md

 ## Overview

-SmartCapture is a Next.js app that classifies a screenshot (event, song, video, restaurant, link, social post), extracts structured data using OCR + AI, and offers one‑click actions:
+LifeCapture is a Next.js app that classifies a screenshot (event, song, video, restaurant, link, social post), extracts structured data using OCR + AI, and offers one‑click actions:

 - Add events to Google Calendar or download ICS
-- Add songs to a Spotify playlist named "SmartCapture" or open in Apple Music
+- Add songs to a Spotify playlist named "LifeCapture" or open in Apple Music
-- Add videos to a YouTube playlist named "SmartCapture"
+- Add videos to a YouTube playlist named "LifeCapture"
 - Save restaurants to Google Maps (opens place/search URL)
 - Save links/social posts to Raindrop or export a bookmark HTML